tocco934/aws-foundry-ssl/README.md

 If you can get as far as the EC2 being spun up, then:

 - If you encounter a creation error, try again but set CloudFormation to _keep_ resources instead of _rollback_
-- Disable LetsEncrypt / SSL certificate requests in the CF setup, until you're happy that it's working (to avoid running into the limit)
+- Disable LetsEncrypt certificate requests in the CF setup (`UseLetsEncryptSSL` set to `False`), until you're happy that it's working to avoid running into the 5-a-week certificate limit
 - Add your IP to the Inbound rules of the created Security Group (if you didn't already during the CloudFormation config)
 - Grab the EC2's IP
 - Open up PuTTy or similar, connect to the IP with the SSH keypair from earlier (accept once, as you may end up destroying and recreating, which means this IP shouldn't be treated as permanent)
-- `sudo tail -f /tmp/foundry-setup.log`
+- `sudo tail -f /tmp/foundry-setup.log` or `sudo cat /tmp/foundry-setup.log | less` to see the setup log if the EC2 instantiated but the script failed

 Hopefully that gives you some insight in what's going on...